Degrees and Certifications:

 Credentials I have a B.S. in Child Psychology and an M.Ed. in Elementary Education.
 I attended CONFRATUTE at the University of Connecticut for Gifted and Talented Education and have been to several of the IB training opportunities including: Introductory Training-New York, Unit of Inquiry Writing-Salt Lake City, Assessments-Philadelphia, General Training-Hilton Head, and Leadership Training, in Salt Lake City.
 I am also a volunteer IBPYP Workshop Leader and consultant for schools seeking IBPYP authorization.
 I was sent to Puerto Rico to co-lead a Level 1 Workshop with a colleague from Virginia.
 It was a lovely background for a workshop to be held and we all had a wonderful experience.
 I have also been a consultant to a school in Colorado and Texas working towards their PYP authorization.
 And finally three Springs ago I attended a PYP Exhibition workshop in Kansas City.

 I come from a large blended family from the Minnetonka/Wayzata area.
 I have three younger sisters and three younger brothers.
-I have twelve nephews and nieces that I completely adore and are "the complete boss of me" and I spend my summers at their beck and call!!!:)They all call me Tia Tani or just Tia with a single syllable.
+I have twelve nephews and nieces that I completely adore and are "the complete boss of me" and I spend my summers at their beck and call!!!:)They all call me Tia :)

 This summer I was so thankful I had the opportunity to hang out with my family and friends!
-As you have read I had a very busy summer!
-My family and church activities consumes my time when I am not at school or preparing for school.
+As you have read, I had a very busy summer!
+My family and church activities consume my time when I am not at school or preparing for school.
 I am truly blessed and looking forward to an exciting year.

 Primary Years Program (PYP)

-I have attached the Learner Profiles and their definitions from IB.
+I have attached The Learner Profile and their definitions from IB.
 We use this vocabulary with the students and staff and encourage them to practice/demonstrate the qualities at all times.
-The attitudes are: confidence, tolerance, commitment, enthusiasm, cooperation, creativity, integrity, empathy, curiosity, independence, appreciation, and respect.

 Our 6 Units of Inquiry this year are:

-Where We Are In Place And Time: Indigenous Peoples
+Where We Are In Place And Time: Immigration

 Your child will have homework every night.
-They will have up to 30 minutes per night unless they have chosen to not complete their in class work.
+They will have up to 30 minutes per night unless they have chosen to not complete their in classwork.
 That time is to be spent reading a book at their level.
-Please ask your child what homework they have nightly and call me or write a note in their planner with any questions or homework help.
+Please ask your child what homework they have nightly and call me or text me with any questions or homework help.
 This will help the student understand that their home and school worlds are working closely together as partners.

-St. Paul Public Schools use the Everyday Math Program.
-We supplement the curriculum to meet the needs our individual students.
-They are given between 40-50 minutes every class period to complete their assignments.
+St. Paul Public Schools is using a new Math curriculum, HMH into Math.
+They are given 30 minutes every class period to complete their assignments.

 Attendance/Drop off and Pick up

-If you are dropping your child off, they are not to be in the building before 9:00 unless they are in Discovery Club.
-If you are dropping off your child late or picking them up early, you must stop in the office and sign them out with the school secretary.
+If you are dropping your child off, they may not be in the building before 7:15.
+If you are dropping your child off late, or picking them up early, you must stop in the office and sign them out with the school secretary.
 If you want to pick them up instead of taking the bus, a note must be provided or we will be required to put them on the bus.
-A student cannot ride another bus home nor can a walker take a bus home with someone else.
+A student cannot ride another bus to a friend's house, nor can a walker take a bus home with someone else.
 If your child is going to be absent, a phone call must be made to the school 651-293-8770.

 I have extremely high expectations for each child!
 I believe every child can be successful in an environment that is safe, challenging, creative, energetic and nurturing.
 Thank you in advance for the opportunity to watch your amazing child grow this year.
 I firmly believe the teacher and families need to work closely together for the success of any child.
 I look forward to working with you as a partner as we experience the school year together.